 Recently retired, Lux returned to River Plate to see out his career after a fruitful spell in Spanish football with Mallorca and Deportivo La Coruna, winning the Segunda Divisionin in 2012 with the latter.

 Lux had a good career but perhaps didn’t achieve what was expected of him when he kept six clean sheets for Argentina during their Olympic gold medal win in 2004.
 He may also forever be remembered for receiving a red card after catching the ball 25 yards from his goal in River Plate’s 1-0 defeat against Independiente in 2017.

 Career path: River Plate, Real Betis, Fiorentina, Real Betis

 German Pezzella won a host of titles at the Monumental Stadium before crossing the Atlantic, including the 2015 Copa Libertadores.
 The 26-capped Argentina international first joined Betis after leaving River, before Fiorentina splurged €11m on his signature in 2017, where he would go on to don the armband ahead of 2018/19, despite spending just one year in Tuscany.
-In the summer he returned to Seville, where he has been a key part of Manuel Pellegrini’s defence as the club currently sit third in La Liga.
+Last year he returned to Seville, where he has been a key part of Manuel Pellegrini’s defence, finishing fifth last season.

 Centre Back: Javier Mascherano

 Career path: River Plate, Corinthians, West Ham, Liverpool, Barcelona, Hebei China Fortune, Estudiantes